Terradue/doc-developer-sandbox/source/developer/browseresults.rst

 Hands-On Exercise 8: browse published results
 #############################################

-In this exercise we will run again the multinode workflow of the :doc:`Hands-On Exercise 6 <multinode>`  and we will browse its results through the Web GUI.
+In this exercise we will run again the workflow of the exercise :doc:`a multi-node workflow <multinode>`  and we will browse its results through the Web GUI.

 Run the workflow
 ================